YasserElj/Convolutional_Neural_Network/README.md

 # CNN Model Architecture

+The general architecture of cnn :

+![image](https://github.com/YasserElj/Convolutional_Neural_Network/assets/61060853/6a3f2b65-25bc-4807-9d17-32664aada2d2)

 The CNN model used for this handwritten digit recognition system has the following architecture:

-![image](https://github.com/YasserElj/Convolutional_Neural_Network/assets/61060853/6a3f2b65-25bc-4807-9d17-32664aada2d2)

 ```python
 cnn = models.Sequential([